awie3di/docs/articles/quickstart/native/android/00-login.md

 <%= include('_includes/_login') %>

 ::: note
-Follow the [Browser-Based vs. Native Login Flows on Mobile Devices](/tutorials/browser-based-vs-native-experience-on-mobile) tutorial to learn how to choose between the two types of login flows.
+Read the [Browser-Based vs. Native Login Flows on Mobile Devices](/tutorials/browser-based-vs-native-experience-on-mobile) documentation to learn how to choose between the two types of login flows.
 :::